lijingbu/omics/pacbio_isoseq.md

 # IsoSeq3 clustering workflow using conda and GNU-parallel
-This workflow process PacBio subreads.bam files, clean barcode primers, refine, and cluster to get high quality transcripts, and finally putout report numbers for each step like:
+This workflow process PacBio subreads.bam files, clean barcode primers, refine, and cluster to get high quality transcripts, and finally putout report numbers for each step like below.
 ```
 Sample                   | 1__SEL34534_m432423_7575423_34236 | 2__SEL34534_m432423_345435_345576
 ZMWs input          (A)  | 668324                            | 652591